phoenixperry/cci-ual-pcomp/week08/Nano33/nano33sense.md

 C:\\Users\\username\\AppData\\Local\\Arduino15\\packages\\arduino\\tools\\arm-none-eabi-gcc\\7-2017q4/bin/arm-none-eabi-g++
 ```

 Head to the [GNU Compiler Collection (GCC)](https://gcc.gnu.org/) for more information.
-It's the sort of thing which will be specific to your machine and operating system, but a quick for __G++ Compiler Mac__ yeilded results on Aleksi's machine.
+It's the sort of thing which will be specific to your machine and operating system, but a quick search for __G++ Compiler Mac__ yeilded results on Aleksi's machine.
 If you see a compiler error in the Arduino IDE after having installed GCC, you may need to __re-install__ the nRF528x mbed core.
 To do this delete this folder `/Users/username/Library/Arduino15/packages/arduino` and then re-install the core above.
 You should now be ready to use the board!

 ## Is it all working?